holochain/docs-pages/src/concepts/3_source_chain.md

 * It allows others to detect third-party tampering with your data.
 * It allows others to encrypt and send you data that only you can decrypt.

-Are your key pairs are stored in an encrypted, password-protected key manager on your device.
+Your key pairs are stored in an encrypted, password-protected key manager on your device.
 This table shows how the public and private keys are used.

 |                                                                      Private Key                                                                      |                                        Public Key                                       |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|